Chapter 4

 “Achieving a sustainable economy, promoting good governance and using sound science responsibly are essential to the creation and maintenance of a strong, healthy and just society capable of living within environmental limits.”

-The National Strategy for Economic Transformation79 says:
+The National Strategy for Economic Transformation says:

 “Our vision is to create a wellbeing economy: a society that is thriving across economic, social and environmental dimensions, and that delivers prosperity for all Scotland’s people and places.
 We aim to achieve this while respecting environmental limits, embodied by our climate and nature targets.”